SLICOT/SLICOT-BasicControl/README.md

 ## About

-The `SLICOT Basic Systems and Control Toolbox` (`SLICOT-BasicControl`) includes [SLICOT](http://slicot.org/)-based MATLAB and Fortran tools for solving efficiently and reliably various basic computational problems for linear time-invariant multivariable systems analysis and synthesis.
+The `SLICOT Basic Systems and Control Toolbox` (`SLICOT-BasicControl`) includes [SLICOT](https://github.com/SLICOT/SLICOT-Reference)
+-based MATLAB and Fortran tools for solving efficiently and reliably various basic computational problems for linear time-invariant multivariable systems analysis and synthesis.
 Standard and generalised (descriptor) state space systems are covered.

 The main functionalities of the toolbox include: